 Public Facilities and Institutions

-Public facilities and institutions -- including schools, hospitals and nursing homes, museums and performance centers, houses of worship, police stations and fire houses, courts and detention centers, -- are spread throughout the city and occupy approximately seven percent of the city’s land.
+Public facilities and institutions include schools, hospitals and nursing homes, museums and performance centers, houses of worship, police stations and fire houses, courts and detention centers, etc, and are spread throughout the city.

 Open Space and Recreation